robfallows/tunguska-reactive-aggregate/README.md

 This clone removes the dependency on `meteorhacks:reactive-aggregate` and instead uses the underlying MongoDB Nodejs library.
 In addition, it uses ES6/7 coding, including Promises and `import/export` syntax, so should be `import`ed into your (server) codebase where it's needed.

 In spite of those changes, the API is basically unchanged and is backwards compatible, as far as I know.
 However, there are a few additional properties of the `options` parameter.
 See the notes in the **Usage** section.

+Changed behaviour in v1.2.2: See <https://github.com/robfallows/tunguska-reactive-aggregate/issues/23> for more information.

 ## Usage